 - (a) help for the removal of an injured or ill person.
-Once a person has been removed from the yacht, that person shall not be returned or replaced; - (b) after a collision, help from the crew of the other yacht or vessel to get clear; - (c) unsolicited information from a disinterested source, which may be another yacht in the same race; - (d) communication with the Race Officer and Umpires; - (e) after a capsize, help to recover the yacht.
+Once a person has been removed from the yacht, that person shall not be returned or replaced; - (b) after a collision, help from the crew of the other yacht or vessel to get clear; - (c) unsolicited information from a disinterested source that is not received via electronic means, which may be another yacht in the same race; - (d) communication via RO Comms with the Race Officer and Umpires and another yacht in the same race; - (e) after a capsize, help to recover the yacht; - (f) satellite navigation systems used solely to ascertain the yacht's position including "aiding" signals such as DGPS (differential GPS), SBAS (space-based augmentation signals), or RTK (real time kinematic) correction data.